Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Brugada syndrome is a disorder that causes an irregular heartbeat.
+Brugada syndrome is a genetic disorder that can causes a dangerous irregular heartbeat.
 A mutation in the SCN5A gene causes the genetic form of this condition.
-When this mutation occurs, it may cause an abnormality called a ventricular arrhythmia.
+When this mutation occurs, it may cause a ventricular arrhythmia.
 This is a type of irregular heartbeat.
-When this happens, the lower chambers of your heart, or ventricles, beat irregularly and prevent blood from circulating properly in your body.
-The consequences can be dangerous and may result in death during sleep or rest.
-The disease has been known as sudden, unexplained nocturnal death syndrome because people with it often die in their sleep.
+When this happens, the lower chambers of your heart (ventricles) beat irregularly and prevent blood from circulating properly in your body.
+This can be dangerous and may result in fainting or even death, especially during sleep or rest.
+The disease has been known as sudden, unexplained nocturnal death syndrome because people with it can often die in their sleep.

 Symptoms that may occur with Brugada syndrome include:

-An implanted cardioverter defibrillator is a common method for preventing the symptoms and sudden death related to Brugada syndrome.
-When this device detects the start of an arrhythmia, it sends out an electrical impulse to your heart to shock it back into its regular rhythm.
+Currently, there is no cure for Brugada syndrome.
+However, there are ways to protect people from the dangerous consequences of the disease.
+An implanted cardioverter defibrillator (ICD) can help prevent the symptoms and sudden death related to Brugada syndrome.
+When this device detects the start of an arrhythmia, it sends out 1 or more brief shocks to your heart to reset it back into its regular rhythm.

 The most serious complication of Brugada syndrome is sudden death.
 This often occurs while the person is sleeping.

-If you experience any of the symptoms of ventricular arrhythmia, seek emergency medical help immediately.
-If you believe you may be at risk for Brugada syndrome because of your family history or other reasons, consult a health care provider for testing.
+If you have any of the symptoms of ventricular arrhythmia, seek emergency medical help immediately.
+If you believe you may be at risk for Brugada syndrome because of your family history or other reasons, consult a healthcare provider for testing.